-- You can find all my Italy posts listed on the Italy category page.
+- Find our all Italy posts on the Italy category page.

 - If you like cities, read about Rome, Florence and Bologna.

-- To plan your trip to the Italian countryside, check out my posts on Tuscany and Cinque Terre.
+- To plan your trip to the Italian countryside, check out the posts on Tuscany and Cinque Terre.